MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 The default local admin account is a well-known entry point for malicious actors.
 If the default Admin password is not changed immediately after setup, there are several potential risks:

 - **Unauthorized access**: The most immediate risk is that unauthorized individuals can easily access the system.
-Since the default password is likely known or can be easily found, it becomes a weak point for security.
 - **Data breach**: Once inside the system, malicious actors can potentially access sensitive data, including meeting information, logs, or any other stored data.
 - **System manipulation**: Unauthorized users can change settings, install malicious software, or alter the system in ways that can compromise its functionality or security.